CELLulose nanocomposite separators for the nEXt generation of smart batteries

 EXCELL will now demonstrate the synergic effect of combining both to form hierarchical mesoporous membranes exhibiting a unique set of characteristics that can meet those expected for an ideal separator.

-Business Strategy
+Implementation Strategy

-EXCELL will follow an approach of validating the new separator concept and then implement IPR consolidation and a business case to attract the attention of battery market stakeholders on new opportunities for cell components based on abundant natural resources that are recyclable and biodegradable.
+EXCELL will follow an approach of validating the new separator concept and then implement an IPR consolidation and a business case to attract the attention of battery market stakeholders on new opportunities for cell components based on abundant natural resources that are recyclable and biodegradable.

 Financiële details & Tijdlijn